 Include Key Words from the Job Description

 It’s always a good idea to tailor your resume to the specific job you’re applying for.
-Take a look at the job description and find key words and phrases.
+Look at the job description and find keywords and phrases.
 Does it use “office administrator” instead of “administrative assistant”?
-Is the job calling for commercial carpenters instead of just a skilled one?
+Is the job calling for commercial carpenters instead of just skilled one?
 Make sure your summary and experience use those words and phrases to show that you not only took the time to read the job description but understand what the company is looking for.

 Only List Relevant Job Experience